Julian-dev28/BalanceERC721Script/README.md

 _You can provide empty strings for local development_

-Change adddresses and tokenIds found in `BalanceERC721Script/helpers/constants.ts`<br>
+Change addresses and tokenIds found in `BalanceERC721Script/helpers/constants.ts`<br>
 Change target NFT addresses in scripts to your preference<br>

 Users can use either script to quickly view tokenId Owners